Divinity (academic discipline)

 Divinity is the study of Christian theology and ministry at a school, divinity school, university, or seminary.
 The term is sometimes a synonym for theology as an academic, speculative pursuit, and sometimes is used for the study of applied theology and ministry to make a distinction between that and academic theology.

 While it most often refers to Christian study which is linked with the professional degrees for ordained ministry or related work, it is also used in an academic setting by other faith traditions.
 For example, in many traditional British public schools and universities, the term is often used in place of Religious Studies, which deals with religion more broadly, to describe classes that include theology and philosophy in the context of religion as a whole, rather than just the Christian tradition.

 Areas and specializations

 Divinity can be divided into several distinct but related disciplines.
 These vary, sometimes widely, from church to church and from one faith tradition to another, and even among various programs within a particular church.
+For example, Scottish divinity programs are traditionally divided between biblical and theological studies.

-A typical program will include many of the following:
+A typical divinity program will include many of the following: